Mk-CloudLeader/CloudMeet/SS_aws-certified-solutions-architect-associate-notes.md

 * device that helps distribute network traffic evenly across multiple servers/resources
 * purpose: prevent a single server from becoming overwhelmed with too much traffic
 * purpose: and to ensure workload is evenly distributed among other servers to prevent servers crash
+### VPC → highly available
+* load balancers to achieve high availability, fault-tolerance, and scaling
+### Load balancer
+* Distributes incoming traffic across a group of servers or services
+* Prevents one server to take all the load
+* Good for DR
+* ELB (Elastic load balancer)
+  * Classic LB
+  * Application LB
+  * Network LB
+  * Gateway LB

 ### To create a load balancer one needs?
 * Protocol listerners